yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/obsolete/nodes-in-scene.md

 Cocos Creator makes it possible to attach scripts to a node with mixin.
 This way user can write scripts with modular behavior, and attach scripts with different behavior to a single node to grant it a combination of modular behaviors.

-Let's go over to next chapter [Attachable Script](/manual/scripting/attachable-script) for details.
+Continue on to read about [Attachable Script](/manual/scripting/attachable-script).